Feeds and Speeds:

 You can’t really cheat on Surface Speed.
 It is what it is and exceeding the manufacturer’s recommendations is sure to reduce tool life fairly drastically except for some very special HSM (High Speed Machining) cases you should only worry about when you’ve mastered the basics.

-To give you an idea, here is a cutting speed chart that shows you the surface speed in feet per minute for typical materials when cutting with an HSS (High Speed Steel) End Mill:
+To give you an idea, here is a cutting speed chart (surface feet per minute chart) that shows you the surface speed in feet per minute for typical materials when cutting with an HSS (High Speed Steel) End Mill:

 Cutting Speed Chart giving Surface Speeds for HSS End Mills in SFM